 - Jugular foramen: passes the glossopharyngeal nerve (CN IX), vagus nerve (CN X), and accessory nerve (CN XI), in addition to the inferior petrosal sinus and sigmoid sinus, which form the jugular vein inferior to the external basicranium.

 - Hypoglossal canal: passes the hypoglossal nerve (CN XII) and the meningeal branch of the ascending pharyngeal artery.

-There are two aspects of embryological development that are important for understanding growth and structure of the skull.
-First, some bones of the skull develop from cartilage, as happens in most of the rest of the skeleton, and some bones develop in membrane, without a cartilaginous precursor.
+There are two aspects of embryonic development that are important for understanding growth and structure of the skull.
+First, some bones of the skull develop from cartilage, as happens in most of the rest of the skeleton, but some bones develop in membrane, without a cartilaginous precursor.
 Many of the bones of the face and basicranium develop from a cartilaginous precursor, via endochondral ossification, whereas the bones of the cranial vault develop in a membrane without a cartilaginous precursor via intramembranous ossification.
-A second aspect of embryological development that is important is just what cells form parts of the cranium.
-Much of the cranial vault is formed from paraxial mesoderm, as is the basioccipital and petrous portion of the temporal, but the bones of the face, ethmoid, greater and lesser wings of the sphenoid, and squamous temporal are formed from neural crest cells.
+A second aspect of embryonic development that is important is what cells form different parts of the cranium.
+Much of the cranial vault is formed from paraxial mesoderm, which also forms the basioccipital and petrous portion of the temporal, but the bones of the face, ethmoid, greater and lesser wings of the sphenoid, and squamous temporal are formed from neural crest cells.
 Neural crest cells also form the clavicle, but really no other bones in the skeleton; and they form the spinal nerves, as we talked about in a previous lesson.

 © 2014 Robert McCarthy